Gustave A. Mueller: Career

 Mueller was appointed as the city physician of Allegheny, Pennsylvania, serving until 1884.
-Mueller went to Germany to study at the University of Berlin, the University of Heidelberg, the University of Munich, the University of Vienna, leading centers of the day.
+Mueller went to Germany to study at the Friedrich Wilhelm University of Berlin, Heidelberg University, the Ludwig-Maximilians-Universität München, the University of Vienna, leading centers of the day.
 He also spent time in Paris and London.

 Mueller returned to Pittsburgh, where he became a surgeon at the Homeopathic Hospital of Pittsburgh.
 He established that as his life's work, and became involved in various professional medical associations through the years, particularly those associated with homeopathy.

 Mueller served on the Pennsylvania Medical Board, and on the Board of Medical Examiners for the Homeopathic Medical Society of Pennsylvania.
 He was a member of the American Institute of Homeopathy, the Institute of Homeopathy of Pennsylvania, and the Institute of Homeopathy of Allegheny County.
 He was described by The Pittsburgh Press in his obituary as "a high authority in homeopathic medicine" and as "one of the leading specialists" in the treatment of the eye, the ear, the nose and the throat.

 Mueller was a co-founder of the Bank of Secured Savings of Allegheny.
 He was a member of the Crescent lodge of the Masons and several other initiate societies.